First Flight Checklist

 - Connect the battery

-To arm the quadcopter, hold the throttle stick to the bottom right.
+To arm the quadcopter, hold the throttle stick to the bottom and press the arm button.
 To disarm the quadcopter, hold the throttle stick to the bottom left.
 Once airborn, the quadcopter should only need very light inputs from the right stick to correct for drift.
 Many beginner pilots tend to overcompensate.
 If you feel you are loosing control, the best course of action is to cut the throttle and disarm the drone.
 Do not try to keep the drone in the air unless you feel you know how the drone is orientated and how much to compensate.
 Keep the drone in the same orientation relative to you to prevent disorientation.

 We recommend that you learn to fly the drone manually with very gentle manoeuvers for 3 to 5 battery packs.
 This will give you a feeling of how responsive the drone is.
 It will also be easier for you to tell if the drone is behaving properly when you will work with automated flight mode.